hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 ## Snapshot Name Variables

 The `snapshot_name` for a DigitalOcean image must be unique.
-The configuration variable is actually treated as a [configuration template](/docs/templates/configuration-templates.html) and has various variables available to help keep this unique.
+The configuration variable is actually treated as a [configuration template](/docs/templates/configuration-templates.html) and has various [variables](/docs/templates/configuration-templates.html#variables) available to help keep this unique.
 Read the prior linked page for information on syntax if you're unfamiliar with it.

-The available variables are shown below:

-* `CreateTime` - This will be replaced with the Unix timestamp of when the image is created.

 ## Finding Image, Region, and Size IDs